When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Tips for Beginner Scooter Riders

-• Wear a helmet: It’s important to protect your precious brain!
-Wearing a sturdy helmet is a game-changer when it comes to safety.
-I recommend wearing a helmet in every situation, regardless of age or skill set.
+• Wear a helmet: Protect your brain.
+A sturdy helmet is non-negotiable for safety.
+I recommend wearing a helmet regardless of your age or skill level.

 FAQs